-EDLC is often asked by communities to assist their local lawyers in cases brought before domestic courts.
+EDLC is frequently asked to assist local lawyers in cases brought before domestic courts.
 These cases typically involve violations of the human rights of community members resulting from harm to their environment.
-The courts are usually required to consider international law in deciding these cases because people affected by harm to their environment enjoy substantial human rights protections under international law.
+Domestic courts are usually required to consider international law in deciding these cases, and people affected by harm to their environment enjoy substantial protections under international human rights law.
 Yet local lawyers often lack the time or training to address these issues, and many judges have a limited understanding of the relevant international law they must consider.

 As a result, EDLC frequently prepares and submits legal briefs in these cases, focusing on the key issues under international human rights law.
 This international approach also dovetails with the local lawyers’ focus on domestic law.
 EDLC has written briefs in cases that seek recognition of the land rights of indigenous peoples, tackle health and environmental harm caused by pollution from resource development projects, fight for the participatory rights of communities affected by mines and dams, and defend speech and protest critical of a wide variety of environmental harms.

 The residents of the historic town of Temacapulín in Jalisco learned in 2008 that their homes would be flooded by the El Zapotillo dam.
 After some initial losses, lawyers working for the law collective COAPI finally obtained a court decision in 2011 halting construction of the dam.
 The ruling declared that the rights of the residents of Temacapulín had been violated because they had not been informed or consulted before the decision was made to flood their town.
 The Mexican government refused to enforce the decision.